marennodenes/Flashcard-App/README.md

     mvn javafx:run
     ```

+**Note:** Both the server (step 5) and client (step 7) must be running simultaneously for the application to work.

 ### Method 2: VS Code

-Use the configured task "Run JavaFX App" from the VS Code command palette.
+Use the configured task "Run JavaFX App" from the VS Code command palette. **Important:** This task only starts the client - you must still run the server separately using `mvn spring-boot:run` in the `flashcards/server` directory.

 ## Code structure